 A simple way to predict your puppy's size is by doubling his size once he is 16 weeks old.
 The 16 weeks times two formula should be a reasonable estimate of the fully grown size of your puppy.
 Although there is no science behind this rule of thumb, it seems to work most, if not all the times.
 Full growth depends upon all the factors we've talked about, but generally, puppies stop growing around 18 months old.

 Other reliable indicators

 With a purebred, it is usually easy to know what you are getting into.
 However, predicting the adult size of a mixed bred puppy can be tricky, especially if you do not know the size of the parents.
 It is a reliable fact that most dogs do not grow bigger than the larger parent.

 Big parents, big puppies

 Perhaps the best and easiest way to determine the future size of your puppy is by looking at both parents.
 The parents' breed, size, and weight can give a good idea of how big a puppy will get in the future.
-Large dogs generally breed large offspring, but sometimes, their puppies may have small paws.
+Large and medium dogs generally breed large offspring, but sometimes, their puppies may have small paws.
 Puppy paws do not always accurately tell if he is going to grow into a large dog or the runt of the litter.